front-commerce/developers.front-commerce.com/source/docs/magento2/detect-admin-users.md

 First, you need to make sure that you've configured the tokens that will enable the communication between Magento and Front-Commerce:

-- In Magento's store configuration, in General > General > Front-Commerce, fill in the "Magento Admin Token" field.
+- In Magento's store configuration, under the "General > General > Front-Commerce" section, fill in the "Magento Admin Token" field.
 It should be a random string of 32+ characters.
 - In your `.env` in Front-Commerce's folder, add `FRONT_COMMERCE_MAGENTO_ADMIN_TOKEN=<token>` where `<token>` should be replaced by the string you used in Magento.

 You can then restart your environment and the admin role should now be enabled for all the users that have logged into Magento's administration panel in the previous 30 minutes.